Patu marplesi

 Patu marplesi is a species of small spiders, endemic to Samoa.
 It is considered the smallest spider in the world, as male legspan is 0.46 mm (0.018 in).

+It also has the largest sex organs to body size ration of any spider species, the size of its sex organs tend to be a hindrance to mating rather than an advantage.